dragunat2016/Diabetes_Prediction/README.md

 ![final_tbl_mdls](images/Table_Models.png)

-However, in-spite off the increased accuracies, we chose the Logistical Regression, our baseline model, as our final model.
+However, in-spite off the increased accuracies, we chose the Logistic Regression, our baseline model, as our final model.
 This model ran significantly faster compared too the others (less than a second vs 6 seconds for the second highest).
-Also, the Neural Network, the most accurate model, was only 0.2% more accurate than the logistical regression model.
+Also, the Neural Network, the most accurate model, was only 0.2% more accurate than the logistic regression model.
 This tiny accuracy gain is not worth the significantly higher run time and more complex setup.

 # Recommendations

-* The CDC should use the logistical regression model in their application.
+* The CDC should use the logistic regression model in their application.

 * Consider a strategy around educating people to take their blood pressure on a regular basis since it was one of the top features.